vectranetworks/kibana-vc/README.md

 ```

-getting the state og the target kibana and writing into the stdout
+getting the state of the target kibana and writing into the stdout
 We can redirect to a file

 `kibana-vc fetch > somefilename.json`